By Michael Lanza

 #6 Augment Your Sleeping Pad

-If you’re using a short pad (to save weight in milder temperatures), lay your empty pack beneath your feet to insulate them from the ground, which can drain heat from your body even in summer.
+If you’re using a short air mattress or foam pad (to save weight in milder temperatures), lay your empty pack beneath your feet to insulate them from the ground, which can drain heat from your body even in summer.
 Or bring a short foam pad to provide more padding and insulation under a full-length air mat.